Wave-function geometry of band crossing points in two-dimensions: Tight-binding models

 In the both models in Eqs.~\eqref{eq:Htb1} and \eqref{eq:Htb2}, the Berry phase around the boundary of BZ is zero, since the Berry phases of BCPs cancel each other out.
-More generally, we conclude that the QBCP with arbitrary Berry phase cannot exist alone in the lattice model when the Berry curvature $F_{xy}(\bk)$ vanishes in the whole BZ.
-Such BCP always accompanies its partner so that the fermion doubling is satisfied.
+More generally, we conclude that the QBCP with non-zero Berry phase (modulo $2\pi$) cannot exist alone in the lattice model when the Berry curvature $F_{xy}(\bk)$ vanishes in the whole BZ.
+Such BCP must accompanies other BCP(s).
 It can be shown as follows.